darkylein/dotfiles/README.md

 - Add full QT- and GTK-Theme support
 - Add setup of default applications
 - Add screenshots with grim & slurp to sway/waybar and maybe screen recording
+- ARD file extensions to config files, wäre it is possible (.cfg, jsonc, etc.)